digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Deploy a validator on LocalNet
 ------------------------------

-From the quickstart subdirectory, build the application.
+From the `quickstart/` subdirectory, build the application.

 ::